Tribal-class destroyer (1936): Design history

-Although the design was rejected for the fleet cruiser role, by August 1935, after no less than eight design proposals, it had evolved to present a destroyer with eight 4.7 inch Quick Firing Mark XII guns, in four twin mountings, with a maximum elevation of 40°, controlled by a low-angle (LA) director and high-angle / low-angle (HA/LA) rangefinder director on the bridge.
+Although the design was rejected for the fleet cruiser role, by August 1935, after no fewer than eight design proposals, it had evolved to present a destroyer with eight 4.7 inch Quick Firing Mark XII guns, in four twin mountings, with a maximum elevation of 40°, controlled by a low-angle (LA) director and high-angle / low-angle (HA/LA) rangefinder director above the bridge.
 To provide close range anti-aircraft protection the design was fitted with a quadruple Mark VII QF 2 pdr "pom pom" mounting, and two quadruple Vickers .50-inch machine guns.
 These ships introduced the Fuze Keeping Clock High Angle Fire Control Computer, which was used on all subsequent British wartime destroyers.
 The ships were also armed with a quadruple bank of torpedo tubes.
 They were considered to be handsome ships, with a clipper bow that provided excellent seakeeping and two raked funnels and masts.
 They are still remembered with great affection.